This page documents the NT-local stub pattern and the active stub surfaces built on it.

 Notice that the nspa_local_timer stub takes a different design:

-RPCs on the hot path – different mechanics.
+hot path – different mechanics.
 Per-stub design choice.

 Every NT-local stub takes a lock during table mutation.
 None of them hold that lock across an RPC, a blocking syscall, or a callback into unrelated code.
 This is not optional – it is the property that lets the stubs be safe to call from RT-priority client threads and from audio-callback contexts.